ziadalkalza/react-native-color-wheel/DOCUMENTATION.md

 #### thumbBorderColor

-The fill colour of the thumb will depend on the hue value, but the border of the thumb can be specified.
+The fill color of the thumb will depend on the hue value, but the border of the thumb can be specified.

 #### xOffset